Yorba Linda High School

 Yorba Linda High School (YLHS) is a public high school located in Yorba Linda, California and is part of the Placentia-Yorba Linda Unified School District.

 The school's colors are navy blue, crimson, and silver.
 The school mascot is the Mustang.
 Most students who attend this school live in Yorba Linda.
 A small portion of Anaheim Hills with houses located north of Yorba Regional Park are also directed to this school.
-Before the school opened in 2009, students who lived in Yorba Linda attended Canyon High School (Orange Unified School District), El Dorado High School, and Esperanza High School (The latter two are part of the Placentia-Yorba Linda Unified School District).
+Before the school opened in 2009, students who lived in Yorba Linda attended El Dorado High School, and Esperanza High School (The latter two are part of the Placentia-Yorba Linda Unified School District).

 The school site occupies over 70 acre and has over 170000 sqft of classroom and administrative space, including a library, gymnasium, performing arts spaces, a pool, an adjacent joint-use park, baseball fields, and a large stadium facility.

 History

 Construction of the school began in April 2007.
 The first students to receive diplomas from the school were the graduating class of 2012.